 You can also find grills with ceramic or similar materials for their body.
 They can retain the heat well, heat up quickly, and keep the temperature stable when checking on the food or adding in ingredients.
-However, they can get pretty heavy, making them a bad choice for camping or picnic.
+However, they can get pretty heavy, making them a bad choice for portability.
 The Kamado grill is a good example of a grill with a ceramic body.

 Portable grills can have up to 350 square inches of grilling surface.
 If the grill has a surface area of up to 150 square inches, it can accommodate the grilling needs of one or two people.
 Bigger groups between four to six members, though six is pushing it, need a grill that has a surface area of 250 to 350 square inches.

 A grill with a bigger surface means you can also grill a large variety of food at once.
 If you have a grill with a smaller capacity, you will need to grill in shifts to serve for all, which makes it difficult to have food hot and ready at the same time.

 Besides the material used to make the grilling plates, burners, and the grill lid, there are other features that can give way for a wonderful grilling experience each time.
 Features like temperature control, multiple burners, high power, and wind resistance are other notable properties to consider.

 Grills with multiple burners are great as they are easier to control.
 This is ideal when you are grilling something small and you only need to heat just one side of the surface.
 They're also ideal when you are grilling different types of food items that need varying levels of temperature for grilling.